Trick5t3r/WebSite-Django-Nginx-Mysql/README.md

 # WebSite
-A website for a completely classic school class coded in django-nginx
+A website for a completely classic school class coded in django-nginx-mysql

 # Table of contents
 1. [Introduction](#introduction)